 Stephen Furtado brings 42 years as an educator and superintendent to his role as Executive Director.
 In 2008, he retired as Superintendent of the Freetown-Lakeville School District.
 His past work also includes creating the principal's licensure program at the University of Massachusetts, Dartmouth and serving as visiting professor at numerous local universities.
-In 2008 he co-authored the dropout bill sponsored by Representative Stephen Canessa and John Quinn.
+In 2008, he co-authored the dropout bill sponsored by then-Representative Stephen Canessa and John Quinn.
 Steve received his BA in social studies and secondary education as well as his MA in teaching from Bridgewater State College.
-He completed his doctoral work at LaSalle University; his dissertation focused on the Massachusetts Education Reform Law of 1993.
+He completed his doctoral work in 1997.
 Dr. Furtado is a frequent guest lecturer and national presenter at conferences including the Association of Teacher Educators on such topics as: "Attracting and Retaining Good Teachers", "Effective Mentoring" and "Leadership in the 21st Century."
 Born and raised in New Bedford, he currently resides in Fairhaven.